JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/download.rst

 Cloning
 *****************************************************************************

-Clone the Meso-NH Git repository from the developpement branch |MNH_branch_current| with the following command:
+Clone the Meso-NH Git repository from the development branch with the following command:

 .. code-block:: bash
    :substitutions: